rockstor/rockstor-doc/howtos/about_appliance_id.rst

 For all non-unique Appliance IDs known to the bundled version of Rockstor within an installer, a fail-over Appliance ID is substituted automatically.
 This has the advantage of ensuring that Rockstor's Appliance ID dependant subsystems are functional.
-But the disadvantage that upon re-install, using the same motherboard, a new Appliance ID will be generated.
+But the disadvantage is that upon re-install, using the same motherboard, a new Appliance ID will be generated.

 .. note::